Classical mechanics as the high-entropy limit of quantum mechanics: The high-entropy limit

 \section{The high-entropy limit}

 Having given qualitative reasons for the limit, and having seen how, in specific cases, standard arguments can be reinterpreted consistently with our view, we now develop the limit as a direct consequence of entropy increase.
 Since the maximum entropy attainable by a quantum system is the logarithm of the dimension of the corresponding Hilbert space~\cite{nielsen2010quantum}, the high-entropy limit exists only for infinite-dimensional spaces.
 This explains why spin, which lives in a finite-dimensional space, is an intrinsically quantum property.
-Therefore we are going to concentrate on the case of a single degree of freedom identified by position and momentum.
-The case of multiple degrees of freedom can be recovered by increasing the entropy of all DOFs at the same time, that is, by increasing the entropy of each DOF independently, without introducing correlations.
+Therefore we are going to concentrate on the case of a single degree of freedom identified by position and momentum.\footnote{A similar limit should exist for an infinite-dimensional directional degree of freedom (i.e.~for angular momentum).
+Though technically not a limit but more of an approximation, for finite-dimensional spaces one could look at mixed states that are close to the maximally mixed states (i.e.~$\rho = I/n + \epsilon \sigma$).} The case of multiple degrees of freedom can be recovered by increasing the entropy of all DOFs at the same time, that is, by increasing the entropy of each DOF independently, without introducing correlations.

 The overall argument can be broken down into the following steps: \begin{enumerate} \item Characterize entropy-increasing maps in classical mechanics for a single DOF, noting that they can all be understood as Hamiltonian evolution followed by a pure stretching map, one that stretches position and momentum by the same factor $\sqrt{\lambda}$.
 Under this map, the expectation of a polynomial of position and momentum of degree $n$ is also multiplied by a factor of $\sqrt{\lambda^n}$. \item Show that a pure stretching map in quantum mechanics cannot be defined over symmetrized operator averages or normal ordering. \item Show that it can be defined over anti-normal ordering.
-Show that if we rescale the zero of entropy, the commutators become $[X, P]= \frac{\imath \hbar}{\lambda}$, which makes the limit $\lambda \to \infty$ mathematically equivalent to $\hbar \to 0$ \item Show how, in the limit, the Wigner $W$ and Husimi $Q$ distributions become closer and closer. \end{enumerate}
+Show that if we rescale the zero of entropy, the commutators become $[X, P]= \frac{\imath \hbar}{\lambda}$, which makes the limit $\lambda \to \infty$ mathematically equivalent to $\hbar \to 0$. \item Show how, in the limit, the Wigner $W$ and Husimi $Q$ distributions become closer and closer. \end{enumerate}